martinphellwig/brython_wf/site/doc/en/query.md

 ## Query string

-`doc` supports the attribute `query`, that returns the query string as an object with the following attributes and methods :
+**browser**.`doc` supports the attribute `query`, that returns the query string as an object with the following attributes and methods :

 - <code>doc.query[<i>key</i>]</code> : returns the value associated with _`key`_.
 If a key has more than one value (which might be the case for SELECT tags with the attribute MULTIPLE set, or for `<INPUT type="checkbox">` tags), returns a list of the values.
 Raises `KeyError` if there is no value for the key